Etihad Airways is having a busy 2025 after launching flights to 10 new destinations at the start of the year and adding other routes since.

 Launched: January 30 (Air Arabia)

-Air Arabia now has three direct flights a week to Addis Ababa, on Tuesdays, Thursdays and Saturdays.
+Air Arabia has four direct flights a week to Addis Ababa, on Tuesdays, Thursdays, Fridays and Saturdays.

-Ethiopia's capital is known for its cultural heritage, vibrant markets and historical landmarks, such as the National Museum of Ethiopia, home to the famous Lucy fossil.
+Ethiopia's capital is known for its cultural heritage, vibrant markets and historical landmarks, such as the National Museum of Ethiopia, home to Lucy, one of the oldest human fossils.
 A mix of modern and traditional influences, Addis Ababa provides a dynamic gateway to Ethiopia’s history and diverse landscapes.

 Dubai to Da Nang, Vietnam

-Emirates will begin four weekly flights to Da Nang via Bangkok, on Mondays, Wednesdays, Fridays and Sundays, as part of its summer schedule.
+Emirates has four direct flights per week to Da Nang via Bangkok, on Mondays, Wednesdays, Fridays and Sundays, as part of its summer schedule.

-Da Nang, in central Vietnam, is known for its stunning beaches, landmarks such as the Dragon Bridge and Golden Bridge, and rich cultural heritage.
-The city offers a blend of relaxation, history and modern attractions and is near Unesco World Heritage sites.
+Da Nang, in central Vietnam, is known for its stunning beaches, landmarks such as Dragon Bridge and Golden Bridge, and rich cultural heritage.
+The city offers a blend of relaxation, history and modern attractions, and is near Unesco World Heritage sites.

 Abu Dhabi to Prague, Czech Republic

-Etihad will operate four flights a week to the Czech Republic capital on Mondays, Wednesdays, Fridays and Sundays.
+Etihad operates four direct flights per week to the Czech Republic capital on Mondays, Wednesdays, Fridays and Sundays.

 Prague has long been known as an arts and culture hub, famously once home to Mozart and Franz Kafka.
-Nowadays, both have museums dedicated to their lives and work.
-The city is also known for its medieval architecture, Prague Castle, Charles Bridge and Saint Vitus Cathedral
+Both have museums dedicated to their lives and work in the city, which is also known for its medieval architecture, Prague Castle, Charles Bridge and Saint Vitus Cathedral

 Abu Dhabi to Warsaw, Poland

-Etihad will operate four weekly flights to the Polish capital on Tuesdays, Thursdays, Saturdays and Sundays.
+Etihad operates four direct flights per week to the Polish capital on Tuesdays, Thursdays, Saturdays and Sundays.

 Warsaw is jam-packed with historical and artistic gems.
 A must-visit is the reconstructed Old Town.
-Much of it was destroyed during the Second World War, but was meticulously rebuilt to almost perfectly mirror its pre-war appearance.
+Much of it was destroyed during the Second World War, but it was meticulously rebuilt to almost perfectly mirror its prewar look.
 Now, it's one of 17 Unesco World Heritage sites in the country.

 Dubai to Siem Reap, Cambodia

-Emirates will fly to Siem Reap via Bangkok on Tuesdays, Thursdays and Saturdays this summer.
+Emirates flies to Siem Reap via Bangkok on Tuesdays, Thursdays and Saturdays this summer.

 Abu Dhabi to Beirut, Lebanon

-Wizz Air Abu Dhabi will soon be operating three flights a week on Mondays, Wednesdays and Fridays.
+Until September 1, Wizz Air Abu Dhabi is operating three flights a week on Mondays, Wednesdays and Fridays.

-Lebanon's capital has a rich history and a vibrant cultural scene.
-The city offers a mix of ancient and modern attractions, from the Roman ruins of downtown to its vibrant nightlife and renowned food scene.
+Lebanon's capital has a rich history and vibrant cultural scene.
+The city offers a mix of ancient and modern attractions, from the Roman ruins of downtown to its buzzing nightlife and renowned food scene.
 Also expect seaside promenades, bustling souqs and warm hospitality.

 Abu Dhabi to Gabala, Azerbaijan

-Wizz Air Abu Dhabi will fly to Gabala in Azerbaijan on Tuesdays, Thursdays and Saturdays.
+Until September 1, Wizz Air Abu Dhabi is flying to Gabala in Azerbaijan on Tuesdays and Saturdays.

 A hidden gem, Gabala is a scenic mountain retreat with lush landscapes and adventure activities.
-Known for its fresh air and stunning Caucasus Mountain views, the city is a good spot for activities such as hiking, zip-lining and skiing in the winter.
+Known for its fresh air and stunning Caucasus Mountain views, the city is a good spot for activities such as hiking and ziplining, as well as skiing in the winter.
 There are also ancient ruins, cultural sites and modern resorts.

 Dubai to Al Alamein, Egypt

-Al Alamein, on Egypt’s North Coast, is a quiet getaway with beautiful Mediterranean beaches and clear blue water.
+The quiet getaway on Egypt’s North Coast has beautiful Mediterranean beaches and clear blue water.
 It’s also known for its Second World War memorials and museums, which highlight the area’s history.
-In recent years, new resorts have popped up, offering a mix of history and relaxation.
+In recent years, new resorts have popped up, offering something for history buffs and leisure seekers.

 Sharjah to Sochi, Russia